mrinal013/introduce/readme.txt

 Tags: two-columns, responsive

 Requires at least: 4.0
-Tested up to: 4.5.3
+Tested up to: 4.6
 Stable tag: 1.0.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A starter theme called introduce, or underscores.
+A one page theme called introduce.

 == Description ==

-Hi.
-I'm a starter theme called introduce, or underscores, if you like.
-I'm a theme meant for hacking so don't use me as a Parent Theme.
-Instead try turning me into the next, most awesome, WordPress theme out there.
-That's what I'm here for.
+Introduce is a WordPress theme to smooth experience for creating One Page Website.

 == Installation ==